Reflection on College Writing FAQ

 - How long does it take to complete the Canvas Reflection on College Writing?

-- What is the cost of Reflection on College Writing?
+- What is the cost of the Reflection on College Writing?

 - Can I come to campus to complete the Reflection on College Writing?